fuseio/docs/the-fuse-chain/consensus-contracts/README.md

 ## [Consensus - 0x3014ca10b91cb3d0ad85fef7a3cb95bcac9c0f79](https://explorer.fuse.io/address/0x3014ca10b91cb3d0ad85fef7a3cb95bcac9c0f79)

 This contract is responsible for handling the network DPos consensus.
-The contract is storing the current validator set and choosing a new validator set at the end of each cycle.
+The contract stores the current validator set and chooses a new validator set at the end of each cycle.
 The logic for updating the validator set is to select a random snapshot from the snapshots taken during the cycle.

-The snapshots taken, are of pending validators, who are those which staked more than the minimum stake needed to become a network validator.
+The snapshots are taken of pending validators, who are those which staked more than the minimum stake needed to become a network validator.
 Therefore the contract is also responsible for staking, delegating and withdrawing those funds.

-Stake amount for a validator is the sum of staked and delegated amount to its address.
+Stake amount for a validator is the sum of staked and delegated amount to it's address.

 This contract is based on `non-reporting ValidatorSet` [described in Parity Wiki](https://wiki.parity.io/Validator-Set.html#non-reporting-contract).